-Instead, you need to use primer, which is a special mix of paint that is designed to adhere to the mini’s surface.
+Instead, you need to use primer, which is a special mix of paint designed to adhere to the mini’s surface.

 Prime in ideal conditions

-The most common primer is a spray can as it is quick, easy, and can provide an even coat.
-But it is also easy to spray too much which obscures the details, or spray when the weather isn’t ideal, causing the paint to ‘dust’ and add extra texture.
+The most common primer is an aerosol spray as it is quick, easy, and can provide an even coat.
+But it is easy to spray too much which obscures the details, or spray when the weather isn’t ideal, causing the paint to ‘dust’ and add extra texture.

-While the texture can sometimes be removed, it is much easier to spray it correctly the first time.
+While you can sometimes remove the texture, it is much easier to spray it correctly the first time.

-To properly use a spray primer it is important to read the label and see what temperature range the paint can work in.
+To properly use a spray primer, it is important to read the label and see what temperature range the paint can work in.
 Too hot and it dries before reaching the model.
 Too cold and it doesn’t dry right at all.
-Humidity and rain can also cause bad priming conditions.
+Humidity and rain can cause bad priming conditions.